Curriculum

 Honors Biology (1 credit) - This course examines molecules, genetics, cells, and organ systems of living creatures, and their relationships with each other and their surroundings in the context of understanding creation and a scientific approach to learning with a biblical worldview.
 This course includes a lab component, including dissection of animals, study of cells, and use of the scientific method.
 Prerequisites: Minimum average of 88% in previous science course; demonstrated academic performance, responsibility, and motivation to learn in current science courses; departmental approval.

 Honors Chemistry (1 credit) - This full-year high school chemistry course is designed to show students how chemical principles and concepts are developed and operate.
 Among the topics covered are atomic structure, chemical bonding, and the chemical behavior of solids, liquids, and gases.
-The course is centered around regular laboratory work and will progress more rapidly than the regular Chemistry course and with greater depth.
+The course is centered around regular laboratory work and will progress more rapidly than the CP Chemistry course and with greater depth.
 This course is designed for students who enjoy science and learn easily from conceptual explanations.
 This course is an appropriate first chemistry course for students intending to take advanced courses in chemistry and/or biology.
-Prerequisites: Minimum average of 90% in regular Biology or 86% in Honors Biology; Minimum average of 86% in Algebra I; demonstrated academic performance, responsibility, and motivation to learn in current math and science courses; departmental approval.
+Prerequisites: Minimum average of 90% in CP Biology or 86% in Honors Biology; Minimum average of 86% in Algebra I; demonstrated academic performance, responsibility, and motivation to learn in current math and science courses; departmental approval.

 *This course is eligible to receive dual credit through Colorado Christian University (3 credits).